kaviarjs/validator-bundle/README.md

 <br />
 <br />

-This package contains a naet, TypeScript-oriented solution to validating models, creating custom validation constraints that are container-aware.
+This package contains a neat, TypeScript-oriented solution to validating models, creating custom validation constraints that are container-aware.
 It leverages the awesome [yup validation package](https://github.com/jquense/yup)

 ## Install